cfernandesFEUP/Gear-Calculation/README.md

         - Operating Conditions:

             nmotor - list of motor speeds (meaning output speed) load - list of FZG load stages, available with load arm of 0.35 m and 0.5 m (check LoadStage.py);

             a required torque can also be defined.

         - Oil Selection:

-           'dry' - no lubricant, a Cofficient of Friction should be given - useful for plastic gearing 'PAOR', 'MINR', etc - "oils.py"  according to papers [1, 2, 3].
-Calculates the Coefficient of Friction using Schlenk approach and corresponding XL - additional lubricants can be added.
+           'dry' - no lubricant, a Cofficient of Friction should be given - useful for plastic gears 'PAOR', 'MINR', etc - "oils.py"  according to papers [1, 2, 3].
+Calculates the Coefficient of Friction  using Schlenk approach and corresponding XL and additional lubricants can be added.

- How to Cite?

- This program is on the basis of the following papers:
+ References:

  [1] Fernandes, C. M. C. G., Martins, R. C., & Seabra, J. H. O. (2014).
  Torque loss of type C40 FZG gears lubricated with wind turbine gear oils.